AntonVoronezh/pop-perfect/README.md

 3.  **The Math:** It calculates collisions with window edges.
 If `flip: true` is set, it detects if 'top' will be clipped and seamlessly switches to 'bottom'.
 4.  **GPU Rendering:** Coordinates are applied using `transform: translate3d(...)`.
 This promotes the element to its own composite layer, ensuring **60 FPS** animations without layout thrashing.

+## Support the project if you value your time ➡️➡️➡️
+> "We eliminated the manual `getBoundingClientRect` math, saved your mobile users from keyboards covering their inputs, and absorbed the `VisualViewport` API nightmare.
+You saved dozens of hours not reinventing a positioning engine that would have broken inside nested scroll containers anyway. **Your donation** is a fair trade for pixel-perfect UI and weekends free from math debugging."
 ## License

 MIT